qmk/qmk_firmware/keyboards/anne_pro/README.md

     ./keyboards/anne_pro/dfuse-pack.py -b 0x08004000:anne_pro_default.bin anne_pro_default.dfu

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

+## Bluetooth pairing
+The Bluetooth setup is similar to the original Anne Pro firmware.
+After pressing `Fn + B` the Bluetooth layer shows up.
+By pressing the `+` key Bluetooth is enabled.
+You can now pair your computer.
+Once the computer asks for the pairing code the lights on the keyboard should turn off.
+You can now simply enter the pairing code and hit connect on the computer, this should pair the device.

+## Known problems
+- Capslock indicator light is not working.
+This is the results of buggy lighting firmware by Obins, which means that the complete backlight would turn on if the capslock was toggled.
+- Sending macros over Bluetooth is limited to about 20 keypresses, this is because the transmit buffer is limited and only starts sending after all keypresses are put in the buffer.